JedLee6/Top150-LeetCode-Quick-Review-Notes/03_Sliding_Window/030_Sliding_Window_209._Minimum_Size_Subarray_Sum.md

 ### Intuitive Approach

 The problem suggests a need for a method to explore contiguous subarrays.
-A brute-force method would involve calculating the sum for every possible subarray and keeping track of the smallest subarray that meets or exceeds the target sum.
+A brute-force method would involve calculating the sum for every possible subarray and keeping track of the smallest subarray that meets or exceeds the target sum, whose time complexity is O(n^3).
 However, this approach is inefficient.

 ### Optimized Approach: Sliding Window Technique